Transfer of equity process

 Assessing creditworthiness and affordability

-When applying for a new mortgage during a transfer of equity, lenders scrutinize your financial stability.
+When applying for a new mortgage during a transfer of equity, lenders scrutinise your financial stability.
 They assess your income, credit history, and current debts to determine your ability to repay the loan.
 Your creditworthiness influences the mortgage terms offered.

 It's wise to review your financial situation beforehand.
 Seek independent legal advice if you're unsure about your standing.
+Learn how to make a successful mortgage application.

 Choosing the right mortgage provider